jasonsbeer/Amiga-N2630/README.md

 ## Installation Notes
 This card may be installed in any Amiga 2000 computer.
 This includes Amiga 2000HD and Amiga 2000 EATX computers.
 Some Amiga 2000 versions came from the factory with a 68030 card installed.
 This card will work equally well in those systems.
 Installation is as simple as inserting the card into the 86 pin CPU/Coprocessor slot of the Amiga computer.
 There are no software drivers to install.

 Before installing, it is necessary to determine if you have an early, non-cost reduced motherboard.
 If your motherboard is marked "Made In Germany" and "(C) 1986 Commodore" on the left side of the board, you have a non-cost reduced Amiga 2000 board.
 An example of a non-cost reduced Amiga 2000 motherboard can be see [here](http://amiga.resource.cx/photos/a2000,1).
-In the event you have an non-cost reduced motherboard, you must remove the Motorola 68000 processor from the Amiga 2000 motherboard.
+In the event you have an non-cost reduced motherboard, you must remove the Motorola 68000 processor from the Amiga 2000 motherboard and place a jumper at J302.
 Unfortunately, it is not possible to run in Motorola 68000 mode on these early revision motherboards.
 All other Amiga 2000 motherboards should leave the Motorola 68000 in place.

 (SCSI.DEVICE required in Kickstart for AUTOBOOT)